RockstarLang/rockstar2/codewithrockstar.com/docs/10-conversions.md

 ---
 ### Conversions and Mutations

-Many of Rockstar's built-in operations can either act in place, modifying the variable passed to them, or leave the result in a target variable and leave the source unmodified:
+Most of Rockstar's built-in operations can either act in place, modifying the variable passed to them, or leave the result in a target variable and leave the source unmodified:

 * `Modify X` - acts in-place
 * `Modify X into Y` - leave `X` intact, store the result into `Y`